-The current Data Protection Act is set to be replaced by the General Data Protection Regulation (GDPR) in May 2018.
-The GDPR framework offers greater protection for the personal data of individuals and tougher punishments for non-compliance.
+In the UK, an individual’s personal data is protected by law under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The GDPR framework offers greater protection for the personal data of individuals and tougher punishments for non-compliance than previous data protection regulation.

 For more information please see our GDPR FAQs and the privacy pages.